SrKoDes/bots/setupDiscordBots.md

 Create a virtual environment.
 This will allow you to download packages without affecting your native environment’s software.
 Run `python3 -m venv venv` inside your parent directory.
 Activate the virtual environment using `source venv/bin/activate`.

-Now we need to install all the required packages/libraries/modules for the code to run successfully.
+Now we need to install all the required dependencies for the code to run successfully.
 Run `pip3 -r requirements.txt`.

 ## *Setting up the Application and Bot*